neerajk555/SQL-Training-exercise/module-05-joins/05-Real-World-Project.md

 # Real-World Project — Marketplace Sales (45–60 min)

+**Beginner Tip:** Multi-table projects feel challenging but are incredibly valuable!
+Start by understanding the relationships between tables.
+Tackle one deliverable at a time.
+Check intermediate results (use LIMIT to preview).
+Join two tables, verify, then add the third.
+Take your time—real projects require patience!

 Company background
 - Acme Marketplace connects customers with multiple stores.
 Each order can have multiple items.
 Operations wants insights across stores, categories, and customers.